mineblock11/minedocs/docs/guides/totem.md

 So, we want our totems to:

 - Change the weather instantly.
-- Be creatable in a "Weather Shrine"
+- Be one time use.
-- Be lootable in ship wrecks, underwater ruins and villages.

 ## Totem Logic